How to add completions?

 done

-It generates the completion using mdbook completions bash|fish|zsh
+It generates the completion using mdbook completions bash|fish|zsh and

 If the command isn’t compiled, the procedure is similar, but without